prashantk01/social-media-platform-backend/README.md

   ## Back End Assignment - Full Time
   ### Problem Statement
   - Build APIs for a social media platform in either NodeJS or Python
-  - The API should support features like getting a user profile, follow a user, upload a post, delete a post,  like a post, unlike a liked post, and comment on a post
+  - The API should support features like getting a user profile, follow a user, upload a post, delete a post,  like a post, unlike a liked post, and comment on a post, create a user
   - Design the database schema and implement in PostgreSQL or MongoDB

   ### Techstack and packages Used